Temaran/UE4RenderDocPlugin/README.md

 A plugin that adds easy access to Renderdoc inside Unreal Engine 4.
 Currently, this plugin only runs on Windows systems.

+ANNOUNCEMENT:
+At the start of the year, I created a pull request to make this plugin a part of the engine, and now with 4.17 released, it seems to be merged.
+I might still work on experimental stuff in this repo, but it is of course easier to just use the integrated plugin from now on instead :)

+/Temaran

 Shoutouts
 ----------